JustinToribio/Pose-Estimation-ML-Unity/README.md

 ![smoothing](Images\smoothing.png)

 #### Frame Filtering

-* This is a simple filtering technique I implemented that is intended to smooth the animation.
+* This is a filtering technique I implemented that is intended to smooth the animation.
 The prediction of the key points (joints of the skeleton) on each sequential frame of the video can sometimes vary significantly, causing jitter and a choppy animation.

 * When frame filtering is active (the setting is > 0), instead of rendering the predicted key points for the next frame, it renders the AVERAGE of the predictions for the last n frames (n being the value of the setting, i.e. a setting of 5 means the predictions for the last 5 frames are averaged).